Arun-DevCode/Javascript-masterclass-guide/README.md

   }
 }

-Exercise
-Real-Time Task: Write a program to print a multiplication table (1 to 10) using nested loops.
+ExerciseReal-Time Task: Write a program to print a multiplication table (1 to 10) using nested loops.
 Allow the user to input a number to display only that table.

-5. Assignment: 6 Programs
+Assignment: 6 Programs
-Overview
-Practice the basics with these programs:
+OverviewPractice the basics with these programs:

 Swap two variables using a temporary variable.
 Check if a number is even or odd.